 Included in the daily training schedule are consistent meals and snack times.
 They are the same time every day.
 If you are used to 'grazing' or eating at irregular times, begin preparing your body now by making your meals more consistent.

 The first few weeks can be very difficult for candidates/cadets due to all of these changes.
 Numerous excuses are offered to QUIT our program that stand on very weak grounds.
 It is important for parents, family members, and mentors to stand firm and encourage your kids to endure all of the changes and accept the Challenge that they signed up to complete.
 Remember, 22 weeks is a very short time compared to a total lifetime.

 This is an opportunity to re-invent yourself by leaving your past behind you.
-Protect your past by not bragging about all the trouble you have gotten into in the past.

 To keep your frustration level at a minimum: